God’s Covenant With Israel

 The words, “Ye shall be my people, and I will be your God” (Ezekiel 11:20; Jeremiah 7:23; 11:4; 30:22), show the covenant relationship that Jehovah had with Israel.
 This covenant covered the entire plan to make Israel the spiritual center of global missionary efforts to reach the world.

 God’s covenant with ancient Israel was conditional on their obedience to Him: “Now it shall come to pass, if you diligently obey the voice of the LORD your God, to observe carefully all His commandments which I command you today, that the LORD your God will set you high above all nations of the earth” (Deuteronomy 28:1 also Ezekiel 36:26-28).
 Had the necessary obedience been done, Israel’s residence in their land would have been permanent.
-From her would have gone out the message of peace to bring the whole world to the spirit of truth.
+From that land would have gone out the message of peace to bring the whole world to the spirit of truth.

 Sadly, Israel proved unfaithful, and accordingly lost the glorious calling that might have been hers, and the promises of the Lord’s covenant (Deuteronomy 28:1-14).
 Therefore, the Lord had no choice but to respect their freedom of will.
 And the nation was abandoned to the destiny it chose.
 And it received the curses of the Lord, “Because you did not serve the LORD your God with joy and gladness of heart, for the abundance of everything, therefore you shall serve your enemies, whom the LORD will send against you…” (Deuteronomy 28:47,48).